 People were expecting a representative from Fire Emblem Awakening in the form of Chrom.
 What they got, however, were two representatives: Lucina and Robin.
 The arrival of two newcomers in a single trailer especially caught people off-guard, as many thought that the trailer would only focus on a single new character.
 At the very least, Chrom shows up for Robin's Final Smash.

 As for Assist Trophies, Color TV Game 15 certainly qualifies as one of these, especially considering the fact that it was released in 1977, before even the first Game and Watch games were released.
 This makes it the oldest game to have been represented in the Smash series.

-In a stage example, Pac-Man's Wii U stage is based of the relatively obscure Pac-Land game.
+In a stage example, one of Pac-Man's stages is based of the relatively obscure Pac-Land game.

 Unstable Equilibrium: Ledge recovery attacks become slower but stronger if the player's character is at or over 100% damage.
 Removed in Wii U/3DS for game balance purposes.

 Played straight with certain character's Final Smashes, like Sonic and Yoshi for example (though they only last for a limited amount of time like all Final Smashes do).

 Wallbonking: The computer players in Brawl have a problem with being addicted to the spike traps that can be placed on custom stages.
 They'll frequently drag out a match, gaining over 900% damage quickly — if you can catch them at this point, they'll invariably die in one hit.